sonos/dinghy/README.md

 ## What ?

-Send `cargo test` or `cargo bench` to your phone.
-Painlessly (or at least with a bit less pain).

-It is not a way to build portable apps, merely a way to run simple piece of code and grab their output.
-On iOS, it also allows to run lldb and debug interactively the executable.

-The purpose here is to make it easier for teams to unit-test and bench their libraries on more platforms.
-We want to get Rust everywhere right ?

-Dinghy also supports compilation for, and execution on remote devices accessible through ssh.
+Dinghy is a `cargo` extension to bring cargo workflow to cross-compilation situations.

+Dinghy is specifically useful with "small" processor-based devices, like Android and iOS phones, or small single board computers like the Raspberry Pi.
+Situations where native compilation is not possible, or not practical.

+Initially tests and benches were the primary objective of Dinghy, but now at Snips we use it to cross-compile our entire platform.
+This includes setting up the stage for `cc` and `pkg-config` crates in one single place.

+If you are a Rust library author, **you can run your tests and benches on your smartphone in minutes.** And you should, at least once in a while.

 ## How

-Once your dinghy setup is done, you will be able to run tests and benches from a simple cargo command **in any cargo project** without altering them.
+Once dinghy knows about your toolchains and devices, you will be able to run tests and benches from a simple cargo command **in any cargo project**, most of the time without altering them.

 Just add `dinghy -d some_device` between `cargo` and its subcommand: